 The hollow oval is removed after frequent re-honing.
 When this occurs the skew should undergo the sharpening process once more.

-How to Use a Skew Chisel?
+How to Use a Skew Chisel

 Conclusion on Skew Chisels